shivamshekhar/chat-app-backend/README.md

 ## Description

-Backend server code for a simple chat application.
+Backend server code for a simple chat application using HTTP long polling instead of Websockets.
 Written in Nodejs using ExpressJS.
 (Please note, this is the **server** repo, for frontend client, visit : [chat-app-frontend](https://github.com/shivamshekhar/chat-app-frontend))

 ## Prerequisites